-In November 2016, Gemalto received a government grant to pilot a smartphone-based digital driver’s license (DDL) within four US jurisdictions.
+In November 2016, Gemalto received a government grant to pilot a smartphone-based digital driver’s licenses (DDL) within four US jurisdictions.
 Since then, we’ve been hard at work with Colorado, Idaho, Maryland, and Washington D.C.
 Last month, Colorado was the first state to start their live activity – see below for how the pilot has gone so far.

 A digital driver’s license is a highly secure, supplemental version of your physical driver’s license or ID card that is stored on your smartphone.
 To test the effectiveness of this new form of identity, the Colorado pilot focused on three main use cases: